 Just to show you that people buy from people and that if your friends recommend you a business, there is a good chance that you’ll buy from that business.

 I used to run a business myself ( a few years ago at this stage) and if there is one thing which is hard in business , is to get free PR when you have just started as no one knows you.
-When I was in business the choice was pretty much to buy an add in the paper, pay a considerable amount, and it was very difficult to measure if that did anything for your business.
+When I was in business the choice was pretty much to buy an ad in the paper, pay a considerable amount, and it was very difficult to measure if that did anything for your business.

 As a little project, I am going to start featuring some small businesses in the area, to give them a chance to do their story.
-I have also found some local business that are specialized in video and photos, so if the interview wishes, they can get their 90 seconds elevator pitch and professional images taken.
+I have also found some local businesses that is specialized in video and photos, so if the interview wishes, they can get their 90 seconds elevator pitch and professional images taken.
 It’s just an experiment to see what comes out of it, and for me to learn how to collaborate with others, and have a win – win situation.
 I hope to start this in September or maybe even a bit earlier:) If you are interested to be featured, feel free to drop me a line katleenworkinginireland (at) gmail.com

 For now though, I am having a small break to recharge!